AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 * `value` to set words
 * `weight` to set weight

+When you pass the data to the chart constructor, add a second parameter – `"as-tree"` or `"as-table"`.
+The choice of the parameter and data fields depends on how exactly you data is organized.
+See [Tree Data Model: Setting Data](../Working_with_Data/Tree_Data_Model#setting_data) to learn more.

-**Note:** The weight (number of children) is calculated automatically.
+The weight (number of children) is calculated automatically.
 It is shown in [tooltips](#tooltips) and affects the font size.
-If for some reason you do not include an item's children in the data, you can specify the weight of this item manually, like in the sample below.
+If for some reason you do not include an item's children in the data, you can specify the weight of this item manually, like in the sample below:

 ```
 // create data